kagof/intellij-pokemon-progress/README.md

 This is [a plugin](https://plugins.jetbrains.com/plugin/15090-pokemon-progress/versions) for [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/) (And other compatible IDEs), which replaces your progress bars with a (random) Pokémon.
 The color of the progress bar fill is based on that Pokémon's type(s).
 Preferences are located under `Preferences > Appearance & Behaviour > Pokémon Progress`.

+If you like the plugin, please consider [rating it on the Marketplace](https://plugins.jetbrains.com/plugin/15090-pokemon-progress/reviews) or [starring it on Github](https://github.com/kagof/intellij-pokemon-progress)!

 ## Included Pokémon

 ### Generation I